acm-uiuc/til/_til/unix/view-a-web-page-in-the-terminal.md

+---
+title: View A Web Page In The Terminal
+category: unix
+---
 # View A Web Page In The Terminal

 There are a number of programs out there that allow you to view a web page